 However, from a rather critical perspective, \hui{}s could be considered as a compensation mechanism for the deficiencies of individual \components{}, such as the limited precision of gesture recognition in AR environments.
 By including additional technologies to address the shortcomings of any one input method, these systems can become too complex to design, evaluate, and eventually use.
 With advances in technology, the need for \hui{}s composed of multiple \components{} may diminish: An ultimate interface might not require the combination of multiple \components{} to compensate for individual weaknesses.
 Instead, at some point in the future, there will be self-contained ``devices'' that streamline interaction into a single cohesive system.
 This leads to the question:

-\ro{Is there an expiration date for \hui{}s?} We believe so but cannot say when.
+\ro{Is there an expiration date for \hui{}s?} We believe so, but cannot say when.
 Over 30 years of research on \hui{}s and related research streams have shown a maturing of concepts and usage of technology.
 Although some of the pioneering works are often technology-driven, proving the feasibility of hardware-heavy combinations, newer works are more mindful of the usage of technology.
-At the same time, we observed an increase in various evaluation strategies \remove{for aHUIs} over time (see \cref{fig:contributions}).
-Both can be attributed to advances in technology (\eg advanced built-in tracking capabilities)---minimizing the need for additional technical augmentation \remove{of aHUI environments} while focusing more on the user of such systems.
+At the same time, we observed an increase in various evaluation strategies over time.
+Both can be attributed to advances in technology (\eg advanced built-in tracking capabilities)---minimizing the need for additional technical augmentation while focusing more on the user of such systems.
 This shifts the focus from purely technical work towards studying the individual benefits of various design alternatives (\eg different variants of \hui{}s) and emphasizes the value and utility of individual \components{} and the user experience of \hui{}s.
 This maturing process led to current off-the-shelf devices (\eg Apple Vision Pro\footnote{\url{https://apple.com/apple-vision-pro/}, last accessed on \lastaccess}) and applications (\eg Immersed\footnote{\url{https://immersed.com}, last accessed on \lastaccess}), which already bring \hui{}s to the consumer market.
-With the maturation of concepts, an increase in empirical contributions, the advent of consumer-oriented \hui{}s, and the excelling development of other research areas such as artificial intelligence or even brain-computer interfaces, we can now take a step back and take a look at the bigger picture with our last question:
+With the maturation of concepts, an increase in empirical contributions, the advent of consumer-oriented \hui{}s, and the development of research areas such as artificial intelligence or even brain-computer interfaces, we can take a step back and look at the bigger picture with a last question: